tylim88/Efficient-Typescript-Mororepo/README.md

 ### 2. Typescript Config

-1. All project templates are ready for use with absolute paths.
+1. Absolute paths are ready for use in all project templates.
-2. Facilitate the import of CommonJS modules.
+2. Simplifies importing CommonJS modules.
-3. Allow for the import of CommonJS modules as the default export, even if there is no `exports.default`.
+3. Allows for the import of CommonJS modules as the default export, even if no `exports.default` exists.
-4. File names are case-sensitive.
+4. File name imports are case-sensitive.
-5. Ensure all files are modules.
+5. Ensures all files are modules.
-6. Ability to import and resolve JSON types.
+6. Allows for the import and resolution of JSON types.
-7. Add the type `undefined` when using an index to access an array or object where the key type is `string`.
+7. Adds the type `undefined` when using an index to access an array or object with a `string` key type.
-8. Prevent the assignment of `undefined` to types with optional modifiers, unless the optional type explicitly unions with `undefined`.
+8. Prevents the assignment of `undefined` to types with optional modifiers, unless the optional type is explicitly unioned with `undefined`.

 ### 3. GitHub Actions

-1. Caches node modules to improve build performance.
+1. Cache node modules to improve build performance.
-2. Ready for multi-OS and multi-node version strategy to ensure compatibility across different environments.
+2. Supports multi-OS and multi-node versions.
-3. Build and Push Docker Image.
+3. Includes CodeQL analysis.
-4. Ready for CodeQL.
+4. Builds and tags a Docker image with the current date and time on main branch push events, and pushes it to Docker Hub.

 ## Final Thoughts